 Open burning is prohibited.

 The City of Colwood prohibits all open yard fires, beach fires and camp fires as well as land clearing, demolition and construction waste fires.
 No beach fires are permitted at Esquimalt Lagoon.
-See Bylaw 931 for full details.
+Read the reasons below, or review Bylaw 931 for full details.

-Contained fire appliances are permitted (except when fire rating is HIGH)
+Contained fire appliances are permitted (except when fire rating is HIGH or EXTREME)

 The use of charcoal or gas barbecues, portable gas campfires and smokers for the curing of food are permitted.

-Chimineas and similar contained patio outdoor burning appliances are permitted for residential use provided the fire rating is not high or extreme and following safety restrictions are followed:
+Chimineas and similar contained patio/outdoor wood burning appliances are permitted for residential use EXCEPT when the fire rating is high or extreme and following safety restrictions are followed:

 - Outdoor burning appliances must be specifically manufactured for this purpose – no homemade devices are permitted.